Kord-Extensions/kord-extensions/docs/docs/getting-started.md

 # Getting Started

-We recommend making use of Gradle for your build scripts, with a `kx_version` entry in your `gradle.properties`.
-Please note that Kord Extensions requires **Kotlin 1.4 or later**.
+We recommend making use of Gradle for your build scripts, with a `kordexVersion` entry in your `gradle.properties`.
+Please note that Kord (and Kord Extensions) requires **Kotlin 1.4 or later**.

 === "build.gradle.kts"